-Wait, What the Heck Is Predictive Analytics?
+Wait, What the Heck Are Predictive Analytics?

 Predictive analytics use data, both current and historic, to make better predictions about what will happen in the future.

-But using a single data point like length of ownership is just the tip of the iceberg.
-Sophisticated predictive analytic models like the ones SmartZip uses incorporate dozens (if not hundreds) of data points to create a detailed picture of a property and a consumer, allowing for a much more accurate guess as to what will happen next.
-That’s where SmartZip comes in.
+Applying a single data point like the duration of ownership is just the tip of the iceberg.
+Sophisticated predictive analytic models like the ones SmartZip uses incorporate dozens (if not hundreds) of data points.
+Taken together, their data creates a detailed picture of a given property and a potential seller.
+SmartZip harnesses this data to better identify which homes and sellers are the best targets for your marketing efforts.

 How Much Does SmartZip Cost?

-The minimum monthly cost with SmartZip is about $350; many agents report their typical SmartZip spend is about $1,000 a month.
+The minimum monthly cost is about $350.
+Many agents report their typical SmartZip spend is about $1,000 a month.
 SmartZip also requires a 12-month contract to get started.
 The base entry cost gives access to Smart Data (the results of the SmartZip algorithm for your market) and the SmartZip CRM.

-Can I Link SmartZip Data with an Existing CRM?
+Can I Link SmartZip Data With an Existing CRM?

 What Other Tools Does SmartZip Offer Real Estate Agents?

-In addition to Smart Data, there are a few other tools real estate agents can add to SmartZip.
-These tools have an additional cost (again, determined by the median sale price and the number of homes in your market), but provide significant benefits for agents who want to take their use of Smart Data to the next level.
-These optional tools are:
+In addition to Smart Data and the CRM, there are a few other SmartZip tools real estate agents can put to use.
+These tools have an added cost (again, determined by the median sale price and the number of homes in your market), but provide significant benefits for agents who want to apply Smart Data and take it to the next level.

 Is SmartZip Right for You?

-So…Is SmartZip the Future of Real Estate Prospecting?
+Is SmartZip the Future of Real Estate Prospecting?

 There’s no doubt about it—predictive analytics are going to play an increasingly important role in real estate marketing.
 We expect it to become a much more mainstream real estate lead generation tool in the next few years.